daltonmatos/kk2-firmware/Readme.txt

-KK2.1++ All-in-One R5 firmware by RC911
+KK2.1++ All-in-One R6 firmware by RC911

-Features (Revision 5)
+Features (Revision 6)
 =====================
 This custom firmware is based on the original KK2.0 1V6 firmware by Rolf Bakke.
 It has the following additional features:
 - Supports traditional receivers, CPPM (aka.
 PPM), Futaba S.Bus and Spektrum Satellite (DSM2/DSMX) units.
-- SL Stick Mixing mode with adjustable rate setting.
-This will give a soft transition from Self-level to ACRO mode based on aileron/elevator stick deflection.
-It will be displayed on the SAFE screen as "SL Mix" when active.
+- SL Mix flight mode with adjustable rate setting gives a soft transition from Self-level to Acro mode based on aileron/elevator stick input.
 Read the instructions below.
 - ESC calibration is done without a transmitter and it is sufficient to hold down a single button.
 This will help users with slow binding receivers do ESC calibration in a simple and safe way.
-This feature is now a lot safer since ESC calibration must be enabled through the menu before it can be accessed.
+ESC calibration must be enabled through the menu before it can be accessed.
 Read the instructions below to learn the new ESC calibration routine.
 - Board orientation can be set to 0 (default), 90, 180 or 270 degrees.
 This setting is found on the 'Advanced' sub-menu.
 Some code was borrowed from Steveis.
 - Supports boards with reversed button order.
 - Multiple user profiles selectable from the SAFE screen allow separate settings for aerobatics, aerial photo, battery types and more.
 Read the instructions below.
 - Customizable AUX switch functions with support for 5 switch positions.
-Read the instructions below.
+Available functions: Flight Mode, Lost Model Alarm, Motor Spin and Stick Scaling Offset.
+- In S.Bus mode, a switch assigned to DG2 (aka. channel 18) can control the following functions: Motor Spin and Digital Output.
+- Motor Spin feature that will keep motors spinning at zero throttle and prevent disarming in mid-air.
+Controlled from the AUX switch.
+- TPA (Throttle PI Adjustment) with separate factors for P and I at 5 throttle levels.
+- TSSA (Throttle Stick Scaling Adjustment) at 5 throttle levels.
 - Remote tuning of PI gains, ACC trim and gimbal gains using AUX2 and AUX3.
 PS: This feature is available for CPPM, S.Bus and Satellite only.
 - Quick Tuning lets you edit several settings on an alternative "SAFE" screen.
 You can arm and test-fly your settings from the TUNING screen.
 PS: This feature is available for traditional receivers only and it even supports remote tuning if you map the AUX channel to AUX2.
 - Channel mapping configurable for 8 input channels (in all RX modes).
 This enables receivers with less than 8 channels to access AUX2, AUX3 and AUX4 features.
-- In S.Bus mode a switch assigned to DG2 (aka. channel 18) can control additional functions (i.e. Stay armed/spin motors and set digital output).
 - Quiet ESCs while browsing the KK2 menu and editing settings.
 - Servo jitter has been reduced on M7 and M8 and motor layouts for Dualcopter and Tricopter were changed to take advantage of this.
 - PWM output resolution has increased from 555 to 625 steps on M1 - M6 and from 555 to 2500 steps on M7 and M8.
 You may have to increase all Stick Scaling values by 10 - 15% because of this.
 - Motors and ESCs can be easily checked for correct wiring.
 Read more about the 'Check Motor Outputs' feature below.
-- Alarm (i.e. 'Lost Model Alarm') can be activated from the AUX switch.
-It will also sound after 20 seconds (i.e. after the Auto Disarm countdown).
 - Remote gimbal offset control using AUX2 and AUX3.
 Based on Steveis' firmware, but with some changes of my own.
 PS: In standard RX mode you can map the AUX input to AUX2 or AUX3 to control a single axis.
 - Support for gimbals with differential mixing (in addition to normal gimbals).
-Differential mixing code borrowed from Brontide's firmware.
+Differential mixing code was borrowed from Brontide's firmware.
 - Stand-alone (servo) gimbal controller mode.
 Read the instructions below.
 - Adjustable stick 'dead zone' for the aileron, elevator and yaw input channels.
 Read the instructions below.
 - Flight timer (displayed on the SAFE screen) runs while armed and throttle is above idle.
+- An alternative home/SAFE screen with large font can be selected for better readability on small screens.
-- The Version Info screen is accessible from the main menu and is not displayed during start-up.
+- A Version Info screen is accessible from the main menu and is not displayed during start-up.
 The selected RX mode is displayed here as well.
 - Button and arming beeps can be turned off individually.
 - Adjustable LCD contrast.
 - Battery voltage is logged and displayed on the SAFE screen.